 Other foods to try with an anti-mucus diet

-Some foods seem to reduce mucus production but don’t fit into a nice, neat category.
+Some foods seem to destroy mucus production but don’t fit into a nice, neat category.
 These include the following:

 You can never completely rid your body of mucus, but you can take steps to reduce the overproduction of mucus by changing your diet.
 As always, talk to your doctor before making any drastic changes to your diet.
 If it seems like too much to cut out all of the foods to avoid, start slowly.
 Make a few changes a week until you are more or less sticking only with the foods that we have listed as being good to eat on an anti-mucus diet.